matheusgomes28/pygame-life/README.md

 ## Understand The Code

-This game was created for a post in my [personal blog](https://matgomes.com/).
+This game was created for a post in my https://matgomes.com/.
-The intention was to show that, by keeping it simple, the game can be implemented elegantly in a few lines of code.
+The intention was to show that, by keeping it simple, [https://matgomes.com/conways-game-of-life-python/](Conway's Game Of Life can be implemented in a few lines of Python).